thillainirmal-tech/Java-Training-JDBC/README.md

-# Define README content for a JDBC project
-readme_jdbc_content = """
 # 🗄️ Java JDBC Example

 This project demonstrates how to use **JDBC (Java Database Connectivity)** to interact with a relational database.
 It shows how to connect to a database, execute queries, and handle results.